marcothevandal/chicanapormiraza/pages/raza.md

 layout: page-narrow
 permalink: /raza.html
 ---
-# Raza Art and Media Collective

-{% include feature/image.html objectid="" %}

-## Student created, subject-led explorations of important events, people, or happenings in Chicana history

-A Brief History of the Raza Art and Media Collective at the University of Michigan
+# A Brief History of the Raza Art and Media Collective at the University of Michigan

-This Historia was researched and created by CPMR Intern Marie Dillivan.
+_This Historia was researched and created by CPMR Intern Marie Dillivan._
+{% include feature/image.html objectid="cb143" %}

 The Raza Art and Media Collective was founded at the University of Michigan in Ann Arbor in 1974.
 The group’s founders were University of Michigan students with backgrounds in art, art history, community education, film, photograph, and journalism [1].
 They included Ana Luisa Cardona, Michael J. Garcia, Jesse Gonzales, George Vargas, Julio Perazza, S. Zaneta Kosiba Vargas, and Zaragosa Vargas [2].
 Ana Cardona described the organization as a “not for profit organization devoted to the creation and documentation of the arts and media by and for the Spanish-speaking and non-Spanish-speaking communities”[3].
 While the members were mostly Chicana/o students at the University of Michigan, Cardona and Perazza were both Puerto Rican, reflecting the diversity of the Latina/o demographics of the Midwest.
 The Collective organized themselves as a student organization at the University of Michigan, which included benefits such as office space and funding [4].
 They also secured funding through community fundraising activities and grants from the Michigan Council for the Arts and, later, the Literature Program of the National Endowment for the Arts [5].